bradleypeterson/TimeTrackerFall22/README.md

 - Front End: Angular 16
 - Back End: NodeJS with Express
 - Database: SQLite3
--   The database will self build when the project is first created using the seed.js

 ### Development Tools
 - **VSCode**: [Download](https://code.visualstudio.com/download)